Hckerx/ChessQD/README.md

 1. Visit the [Releases](https://github.com/Hckerx/ChessQD/releases) section of our GitHub repository.

-2. Download the latest release exe file or ELF file from the available assets.
+2. Download the latest release exe file or ELF file from the available assets(Note that since the exe is statically linked there's no need for the libraries mentioned above).

-3. Run the file from the bin directory or make sure that it had access to the subfolders font/ and gfx/
+4. Run the file from the bin directory or make sure that it has access to the subfolders font/ and gfx/

 ## Prerequisites Building